-Camcorder and VHS tapes are old, analog recordings.
-They are affected by temperature, sunlight, magnetic fields and humidity changes.
+Early Camcorder and VHS tapes are affected by temperature, sunlight, magnetic fields and humidity changes.
 They begin to deteriorate after about a decade, or even less, depending on how they were stored.

-The only alternative is to transfer them to a digital format.
+The only alternative is to transfer them to a modern digital video format.
 Avoid losing precious memories by converting your tapes to a USB device.

 A USB is an easy and cost-effective way to watch your old home videos again on your TV, computer or mobile device.
 You can also make duplicates for playback on your TV, PC, Mac, PlayStation, Blu-ray player, DVD player with USB port and streaming devices.
 GREAT GIFT IDEA!

-Copy files to an extra USB – $15 per USB
+• Copy files to an extra USB – $15 per USB transfer

-You can supply your own USB or get one from us.
+You can supply your own or we can supply one

 USB drive prices

-Please note that all moulded tapes must be cleaned before we convert them
+Please note that all mouldy tapes must be cleaned before we convert them

-Clean mould from VHS tape (light to medium infection) – $10 per tape
+• Clean mould (light to medium infection) – $10 per tape

-Clean mould from VHS tape (heavy to severe infection) – $15 per tape
+• Clean mould (heavy to severe infection) – $15 per tape

 Don’t know what’s on your tape, and you only want family/home video content?